vonschutter/RTD-Blind-Install/README.md

 !WARNING!
 The PC that is booted from this media will be wiped completely!
            **There will be no prompt or warning!**

-The installation media (ISO) vill be placed in your home folder.
+The installation media created (ISO) vill be placed in your home folder.
  ```
 Simply use this virtual CD, in a virtual machine or use a handy tool to burn it to a USB or physical CD/DVD.